ang-ferriz/Tableau_Public_Workshop/README.md

 2) When the workshop finishes you will also find _here_ the link for the final dashboard and the file of the Tableau workspace (_Coming soon_).

-3) (_Later_) You will also find here some of the most interesting questions answered during the workshop so you can revisit them easily.
+3) (_Later_) You will find here some of the insights from the data and also the most interesting questions answered during the workshop so you can revisit them easily.

 Ready?! 🙌